alderven/relayr/README.md

 Get to know processes and tools team is using.

 Prepare roadmap for automation.
-E.g.: first week: create smoke test to cover base functionality, second week: integrate it to CI/CD to run it automatically, third week: create integration test to cover simple business case, etc.
+E.g.: first sprint: create smoke test to cover base functionality, second sprint: integrate it to CI/CD to run it automatically, third sprint: create integration test to cover simple business case, etc.

 > 2. Which process would you establish around testing new functionality?